Edie Sedgwick Art Auction

 After appearing in multiple Warhol avant-garde films like “The Poor Little Rich Girl,” her rumored affair with Bob Dylan, reportedly caused the possessive Andy to turn on her, sending her down a destructive rabbit hole of heroin addiction and back the refuge of her family in Santa Barbara where she met her husband, Michael Post, in rehab.
 Their storied affair and marriage produced some of her own most important early art work, which is being offered now for the first time 51 years after her tragic death on November 16th, 1971 from a drug overdose.

-A legendary figure in the art and cultural landscape of the last half century, Edie Sedgwick’s was captured on screen in the 2006 feature film “Factory Girl,“ starring Sienna Miller.
-She was also chronicled in the best selling 1982 biography by Jean Stein and George Plimpton, “Edie, American Girl. ” Now, a collection of Edie’s early, never-before-seen art work is available for the first time.
+A legendary figure in the art and cultural landscape of the last half-century, Edie Sedgwick’s life was captured on screen in the 2006 feature film “Factory Girl,“ starring Sienna Miller.
+She was also chronicled in the best-selling 1982 biography by Jean Stein and George Plimpton, “Edie, American Girl. ” Now, a collection of Edie’s early, never-before-seen artwork is available for the first time.

 Art served as both escape and respite for Edith Minturn ‘Edie’ Sedgwick, the tragic actress, fashion model, and Andy Warhol superstar whose electric charm and beauty embodied the mercurial youth movement of 1960s Manhattan.
 Her rise and fall have become a part of pop lore, documented through page, screen, and song, casting Edie in a dual role as icon and victim of the underground art scene.